Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             which is expressing.
       --cutoff_overlap_frag CUTOFF_OVERLAP_FRAG, -of CUTOFF_OVERLAP_FRAG
                             This value is for decision of CDS which is expressing or not in fragmented library.
-If the expressing nts more than this value, it will consider the CDS is expressing.
-You can assign by percentage or nucleotide. ex: p_0.5 means the percentage of expressing nts should higher 0.5. n_100 means there should be 100 nts which are expressing.
+If the expressing nucleotides more than this value, it will consider the CDS is expressing.
+You can assign by percentage(p) or nucleotide(n). ex: p_0.5 means the percentage of expressing nts should higher 0.5. n_100 means there should be 100 nts which are expressing.
 Default is "all" which means as long as there is a nt's coverage